Art

 Course Description

-After students have successfully completed Te Reo Māori at Year 10, students would have developed a strong foundation to study Te Reo Māori at NCEA Level One.
 This course allows students to further develop their understanding of Te Reo Māori through contexts which students are familiar with.
 Students will be assessed throughout the year which will enhance the students listening, reading, writing and speaking skills in Te Reo Māori

 Like most Level One courses, Te Reo Māori offers four Achievement Standards.
 Two of the standards are assessed internally (10 credits) and two of the standards are assessed externally (10 credits).